-V - Brazilian Bankruptcy Reform27
+V - Brazilian Bankruptcy Reform

-In the last decades, a legislative reform has taken place in several Latin American countries, particularly in South America where Argentina, Bolivia, Brazil, Colombia, Ecuador and Peru have either reformed or are engaged in reforming the legal framework for bankruptcy.
+In the last decades, a legislative reform has taken place in several Latin American countries.
+Particularly, Argentina, Bolivia, Brazil, Chile, Colombia, Costa Rica, Ecuador, México and Peru focused on their insolvency system, reforming their legal framework for bankruptcy.
 The most recent reform occurred in Brazil in a process that began in 1993, concluded in June 2005.
-This section will focus in such reform, explaining the characteristics of the former law, its main changes and effects over the Brazilian economy.
+This section will focus on such reform, explaining the characteristics of the former law, its main changes and effects over the Brazilian economy.